jtrain/jtrain.github.com/_posts/2013-01-03-your-filename.md

 ---

-How to do you manage your LinkedIn, Twitter and Facebook pages?
-Posting things to each individually is taking up your deal-making and client work time.
-And logging into each to monitor what people are saying is also a waste.
+Use the tools that the pros use to post to LinkedIn, Facebook and Twitter all at the same time.
+Posting things to each individually takes up **your** client work time.
+Stop wasting time logging into Twitter, Facebook and LinkedIn.
 Why not use all three at once?
 Write once, post everywhere.

 #### Introducing Hootsuite